devtron-labs/devtron/docs/user-guide/resource-browser.md

 ### View Events

 You can monitor activities like creation, deletion, updation, scaling, or errors in the resources involved.
+Refer [Events](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/event-v1/) to learn more.

 ![Figure 6: Viewing All Events](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/kubernetes-resource-browser/events.gif)